paolinellih/tracking-vehicle-system/README.md

 Ensure you have the following installed on your machine:

-- Docker and Docker Compose
+- Docker
 - Node.js (v16 or higher)
 - Go (v1.19 or higher)
 - MongoDB
 - Apache Kafka
+- Goggle Maps API Key (https://developers.google.com/maps/documentation/embed/get-api-key)

 ### Setting Up the Environment